 If you have any questions about shopping for luxury bed linens, feel free to ask in the comments.
 Don’t resign yourself to the fate of sleeping on sub-par sheets for the rest of your life.
 Use these tips to find luxury bed sheets you’ll love to sleep on.

 “How to turn two twins into a king” is a phrase very often searched.
 Is it as easy as sliding the two mattresses together and calling it a day?
 Not quite.
 I guess you could do that but I think once you’re wedged in the crack of the bed at 3 am you’ll realize why it’s not the best idea.
 Now, even though it’s not that easy it’s not hard either.
-All you need is a Create-A-King.
-What is a Create-A-King you ask?
+All you need is a Easy King, formerly called the Create a King.
+What is a Easy King you ask?
 It’s just the handiest little thing since Replacement Bed Frame Feet.
 It’s a tool used to connect your two twin mattresses and make them a king.
 It comes with a long sheep skin connector and a band with buckles on the end.
-It comes in two thicknesses to accommodate any mattress.

 I think to cover myself I need to start out by saying, this is a matter of opinion and personal experience.
 I’m going to follow that though with saying, we’ve been doing this for a very long time and you can trust the things I’m going to share with you.